[MPC] AIR’s Revenge? 🧻🧻🧻

 TubeSynth is the ‘new’ version of Vacuum.
 Again there is an improvement in usability but it comes from cutting back on the versatility of the old title.
 You can get to where you would basically want, but it’s not quite the same depth as the former title.

-When I use my MPC I find these are really excellent tools within that framework.
-But the idea that ‘by popular demand’ you’re going to sell them for $150 or so … just fix the old plugins.
+I find these are really excellent tools within the MPC framework.
+But the idea that ‘by popular demand’ you’re going to sell them for another $150 or so … just fix the old plugins.
 Make the interfaces vectored, write some manuals.